-Perfect for festivals or themed parties, hair chalks allow your hair to become a canvas for colour – without the permanent consequences.
-Most will fade as the day wears on as they only cling to the surface of the hair but it’s always important to read the instructions before applying so you don’t end up with any stains or surprises…
+Perfect for summer or themed parties, hair chalks allow your hair to become a canvas for colour – without the permanent consequences.
+Most will fade as the day wears on as they only cling to the surface of the hair but it’s always important to read the instructions before applying so you don’t end up with any stains or surprises!

 How Do I Maintain Dyed Hair?

 Wondering how to best care for your newly-dyed hair?
 There are a few golden rules when it comes to looking after freshly-coloured locks:

 1. Pick a Colour-Care Shampoo and Conditioner

 To decide which products deserve a spot in your shower, head to our ‘best shampoo for coloured hair‘ cheat sheet and pick the duo that are right for you.

 2. Always Use a Heat Protectant

 As the process of colouring is generally a chemical one, it’s important to treat dyed tresses with a lot of care.
 The first step?
 Applying a heat protectant to damp tresses before you even think about picking up a hair dryer.

 The TONI&GUY Heat Protection Mist not only helps guard your strands against damage, it also helps detangle them – a huge bonus if your hair is feeling a little frizzy or fried.
 If you’re still puzzled, check out our guide to the best heat protectants for every hair type.
 You’re hair will thank you, trust us.